foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 :numref:`Fig. %s <hw_description>` present the organization of the hardware.
 The system consists of :math:`n` battery modules and :math:`m` slaves.
-Each |foxBMS Slave| is connected to a battery module, where it measures cell voltages and cell temperatures.
+Each |BMS-Slave| is connected to a battery module, where it measures cell voltages and cell temperatures.
-The |foxBMS| slaves are connected in a daisy-chain configuration: when a data package is sent to the daisy-chain, it is first received by slave 1, which transmits it to slave 2 and so on until the data package is received by the last slave.
+The |foxBMS| slaves are connected in a daisy chain configuration: when a data package is sent to the daisy chain, it is first received by slave 1, which transmits it to slave 2 and so on until the data package is received by the last |BMS-Slave|.

 .. _hw_description:
 .. figure:: ./_figures/hw_system_overview.png